ChrisSantosLang/redscience/docs/source/releases/games.rst

   (Like RichUltimatum, but with no white X in reserve)

 4P-TrolleyDilemma:
-  4x1x4 stacks: first stack exclusive to black and starts with 1 white pentagon, second stack exclusive to white and starts with 2 white circles, third stack exclusive to pink and starts with 3 pink circles, fourth stack exclusive to yellow and starts with
+  Played on 4x1x4 stacks: first stack exclusive to black and starts with 1 white pentagon, second stack exclusive to white and starts with 2 white circles, third stack exclusive to pink and starts with 3 pink circles, fourth stack exclusive to yellow and starts with